evennia/evennia/docs/source/Components/FuncParser.md

     Evennia expects you to do in a proper text editor, outside of the game, not from inside it.
 ```

 ## Standard uses of parser
 Out of the box, Evennia applies the parser in two situations:

-### Inlinefuncs
+### Inlinefunc parsing

-The original use for inline function parsing.
-When enabled (disabled by default), Evennia will
-apply the parser to every client-bound outgoing message.
-This is per-Session and
-`session=<current_session>` is always passed into each callable.
-This allows for things like
-the per-receiver `$route` in the example above.
+This is inactive by default.
+When active, Evennia will run the parser on _every outgoing string_
+from a character, making the current [Session](./Sessions) available to every callable.
+This allows for a single string
+to appear differently to different users (see the example of `$route()` or `$me()`) above).

-- To enable inlinefunc parsing, set `INLINEFUNC_ENABLED=True` in your settings file
+To turn on this parsing, set `INLINEFUNC_ENABLED=True` in your settings file.
+You can add more callables in
-  (`mygame/server/conf/settings.py`) and reload.
-- To add more functions, you can just add them to the pre-made module in
-  `mygame/server/conf/inlinefuncs.py`.
-Evennia will look here and use all top-level functions you add
-  (unless their name starts with an underscore).
-- If you want to get inlinefuncs from other places, `INLINEFUNC_MODULES` is a list of the paths
-  Evennia will use to find new modules with callables.
-See defaults in `evennia/settings_default.py`.
+`mygame/server/conf/inlinefuncs.py` and expand the list `INLINEFUNC_MODULES` with paths to modules containing
+callables.

 These are some example callables distributed with Evennia for inlinefunc-use.